SystemAnalysisDpt-CMC-MSU/ellipsoids/doc/chap_functions.rst

-	   isbaddirection     - Checks if ellipsoidal approximation of geometric difference of two ellipsoids in the given direction can be computed. doesIntersectionContain           - Checks if the union or intersection of ellipsoids or polytopes lies inside the intersection of given ellipsoids.
+	   isbaddirection     - Checks if ellipsoidal approximation of geometric difference of two ellipsoids in the given direction can be computed. doesIntersectionContain           - Checks if the union or intersection of ellipsoids or polyhedrons lies inside the intersection of given ellipsoids.
 	   isinternal         - Checks if given vector belongs to the union or intersection of given ellipsoids.
-	   distance           - Computes the distance from ellipsoid to given point, ellipsoid, hyperplane or polytope.
+	   distance           - Computes the distance from ellipsoid to given point, ellipsoid, hyperplane or Polyhedron.
-	   intersect          - Checks if the union or intersection of ellipsoids intersects with given ellipsoid, hyperplane, or polytope.
+	   intersect          - Checks if the union or intersection of ellipsoids intersects with given ellipsoid, hyperplane, or Polyhedron.
-	   intersection_ea    - Computes the minimal volume ellipsoid containing intersection of two ellipsoids, ellipsoid and halfspace, or ellipsoid and polytope.
+	   intersection_ea    - Computes the minimal volume ellipsoid containing intersection of two ellipsoids, ellipsoid and halfspace, or ellipsoid and Polyhedron.
-	   intersection_ia    - Computes the maximal ellipsoid contained inside the intersection of two ellipsoids, ellipsoid and halfspace or ellipsoid and polytope.
+	   intersection_ia    - Computes the maximal ellipsoid contained inside the intersection of two ellipsoids, ellipsoid and halfspace or ellipsoid and Polyhedron.
 	   ellintersection_ia - Computes maximum volume ellipsoid that is contained in the intersection of given ellipsoids (can be more than 2). ellunion_ea        - Computes minimum volume ellipsoid that contains